anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: They must often change, who would be constant in happiness or wisdom.
+Quote: One secret of success in life is for a man to be ready for his opportunity when it comes.

-By: Confucius
+By: Benjamin Disraeli